bryan-ab-smith/explicatio/README.md

 The resulting wheel will be in dist/.

-If you're on a machine with ZSH support, you can also run the `build.sh`3 script which runs the build command and cleans up the source directory a bit.
+If you're on a machine with ZSH support, you can also run the `build.sh` script which runs the build command and cleans up the source directory a bit.

+#### Building
+The app is not really designed to be compiled but it should work with Nuitka:

+    python3 -m nuitka __init__.py --onefile --enable-plugin=tk-inter

 ### Licence